svidmar/Pure-API-Person-ID-Classification-Migrator/README.md

 This Python script automates the process of:
 1. Fetching data from the Pure API using GET requests for a list of UUIDs.
 2. Modifying the Person ID classification in the response based on conditions.
+Useful for migrating a subset of ID values from one Person ID classification to another.
 3. Sending the modified payload back to the Pure API using PUT requests.

 ## Features